Brazil’s New Problem With Blackness

 “I shouldn’t have to be an activist to be considered black,” said Fernando.
 Although the Law of Social Quotas is extended to mixed-race candidates, he left the interview feeling like he was being singled out for having light skin.
 “None of the interviewers were pardo.
 There was no one there that could identify with me.”

-Cleuci de Oliveira is a journalist based in Brasília. (@CLEUCI)
+Cleuci de Oliveira is a journalist based in Brasília. (@CLEUCl)

 Share +